Step 1: Set a realistic budget

 A rental agreement is a month-to-month contract, and the landlord can change the rules and increase the rent each time the agreement comes up for renewal.
 Not as locked and loaded as leases, these contracts are best for short-term tenants who aren’t sure how long they'll be staying.

-If you notice some verbal agreements you made with the landlord are missing from the lease — maybe you were told pets, roommates or subletting would be allowed — ask to have that stuff put in writing.
+If you notice some verbal agreements you made with the landlord are missing from the lease or rental agreement — maybe you were told pets, roommates or subletting would be allowed — ask to have it put in writing.

 If the landlord starts back-pedaling on anything, don’t be afraid to negotiate better terms or a lower rent, especially if the property owner is trying to get away with less than you expected.